davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## What is Consensus?

-A consensus algorithm is a protocol for keeping a network of computers in sync, resolving conflicts as needed.
+A consensus algorithm is a protocol for keeping a network of computers in sync, resolving conflicts along the way as needed.

 In real life, we talk about ‘reaching consensus’ when there are multiple points of view that conflict with one another; we say consensus has been reached once the conflict has been resolved and everyone has accepted the resolution.
 At that point everybody is in sync, and old disagreements are not to be reopened.